NzoCs/Learning-point-processes/docs/source/index.rst

 ===================================
-``EasyTPP`` Documentation
+``new_ltpp`` Documentation
 ===================================

-``EasyTPP`` is an easy-to-use development and application toolkit for `Neural Temporal Point Process <https://mathworld.wolfram.com/TemporalPointProcess.html>`_ (*Neural TPP*), with key features in configurability, compatibility and reproducibility.
+``new_ltpp`` is an easy-to-use development and application toolkit for `Neural Temporal Point Process <https://mathworld.wolfram.com/TemporalPointProcess.html>`_ (*Neural TPP*), with key features in configurability, compatibility and reproducibility.
 We hope this project could benefit both researchers and practitioners with the goal of easily customized development and open benchmarking.